 Finding an ethical dog breeder can be a minefield.
 That’s not because they’re scarce – on the contrary, Australia has no shortage of professional and caring breeders who are committed to ethical pet breeding.

 The real problem lies with the less scrupulous breeders.
 Unfortunately, the increase in these “backyard breeders” and their increasingly smart marketing tactics means it’s getting harder to tell who’s the real deal.

 If you’re surprised to hear puppy scams and puppy mills exist in Australia, it’s time to learn how to separate the good from bad when it comes to choosing a breeder.
 After all, any prospective puppy parent wants to get their puppy from an ethical dog breeder.

 Not only will you support good, morally positive business practice, but you’re also less likely to end up with a puppy who suffers from a host of health issues.
+Like this poor pup.

 How to find an ethical dog breeder

 Puppy prices soared during the pandemic, along with the prevalence of puppy scammers.
 This remains the case today.
 Prices have become so high, in fact, that some sellers are asking as much as $10,000 for a puppy.